Cachamoe/Dice-Rolling-Simulator/README.md

-# New-Project-TBD
+# Dice Rolling Simulator
 ![]()
 ## Overview
-This application allows users to
+This application allows users to "roll" the dice!

 ## Application Features
 1)